 Higher State Minimum Wages Promote Fair Pay for Women

-Women working full time, year round typically make only 77 percent of what their male counterparts make – leaving a wage gap of 23 cents on the dollar.
-One reason for this gap is that women are concentrated in low-wage jobs: two-thirds of minimum wage workers as well as two-thirds of workers in tipped occupations are women, disproportionately women of color.
-Raising the minimum wage would help close this gap by increasing wages for workers at the bottom of the spectrum.
-Raising the minimum wage and the tipped minimum wage are important steps towards fair pay for women – especially women of color.
+Women working full time, year round typically make only 78 percent of what their male counterparts make—leaving a wage gap of 22 cents on the dollar.
+One reason for this wage gap is that women are concentrated in low-wage jobs: two-thirds of minimum wage workers as well as two-thirds of workers in tipped occupations are women.2 Raising the minimum wage would help close this gap by increasing wages for workers at the bottom of the spectrum.
+Raising the minimum wage and the tipped minimum wage are important steps towards fair pay for women—especially women of color.

 Download the full factsheet below.